About me - image of me in the palace in Ferrera, done in Delauncy style

 Ferrara is perhaps most famous for Estense Castle and the Cathedral of St George.

-The cathedral is supposedly one of the finest examples of Romanesque architecture and it looks beautiful in picture.
+The cathedral is supposedly one of the finest examples of Romanesque architecture and it looks beautiful in pictures.
 Unfortunately, it is currently closed for renovations and covered in scaffolding, so we could not visit or see its beauty.

 Tip: Check the status of the work on the cathedral before visiting.